 I think I might have a perfect end of summer meal for you: Grilled Pork Chops with Plum Compote along with Grilled Plums on the side.

 The plums really shine in this recipe.
 The Plum Compote is fresh, slightly tart, and slightly sweet.
 I love that flavor combination – it keeps the taste buds engaged!
 The flavors edge a little towards the Asian side and taste like a gorgeous fresh Asian plum sauce.
 The compote also doubles as the glaze which helps keep things simple.
 The grilled plums, though, just about steal the show.

 This was another recipe that is inspired (rather loosely) by the July/August issue of Midwest Living.
-Theirs was a kind of glazed, curried pork, but I’ve gone a little rogue and taken it in a fresher direction.
+Theirs was a kind of glazed curried pork, but I’ve gone a little rogue and taken it in a fresher direction.
 If you’ve been following (and if you’re not, please do!
 I’ll email you each new recipe and never any “junk”) you’ll remember the Orange Apricot Snack Cake and the Chocolate Cherry Crisp I just posted recently.
-They were inspired the same issue.
+They were inspired by the same issue.